extrajordanary/p5js-game-of-life/README.md

 - pause the game
 - manually turn cells on or off
 - re-randomize the population without refreshing the page
-- adjust how fast the population changes (slower so you can see the changes more easily)
+- adjust how fast the population changes (slower would allow you to see the changes more easily)
-- see the current number of living cells
+- display text for the current number of living cells
-- see how many generations have occurred
+- display text for how many generations have occurred
 - *or create your own modification!*

 **IMPORTANT** Save your changes to GitHub!
 Continue to use good commit messages!